-Jason A. Levine’s diverse experience in commercial disputes, internal and government investigations, regulatory enforcement actions and appeals to state and federal courts provides him with a broad understanding of complex litigation matters.
-Jason has represented individuals, financial institutions, and corporations in large-scale matters including litigation and investigations concerning United States sanctions laws, fraud, corruption, financial services, government regulations, fraudulent transfers, multifarious business torts, and contract disputes.
+Jason A. Levine’s diverse experience in commercial disputes, internal and government investigations, regulatory enforcement actions, and appeals to state and federal courts provides him with a broad understanding of complex dispute resolution.
+Jason’s clients include financial services institutions, real estate companies, government entities, and other businesses and individuals.
+He has extensive experience representing clients in litigations and investigations concerning fraud, corruption, tax issues, government regulations, partnership and shareholder disputes, restrictive covenants, and business torts.

 Jason’s commitment to his clients’ causes is evident through his mindfulness and deliberate approach to each and every matter.
 He is extremely accessible and unapologetically cost-conscious for all of his clients.
 Jason’s devotion to the practice of law is demonstrated by his active pro bono efforts, which include, among others, representing indigent individuals in both criminal and civil rights matters.